 As a child, Trum was fascinated by large machinery, such as agricultural equipment, efficiently working the land in a rhythmic pattern.
 Inspired by this, he creates many of his artworks using self-made rotary sprayers.
 'The extensive preparation for an artwork contrasts with the execution of the final work, which sometimes takes only a few minutes.'

 The beauty of nature is another important source of inspiration.
-For the colors in this artwork, he studied the experience of the Dutch landscape from the sky.
+For the colours in this artwork, he studied the experience of the Dutch landscape from the sky.
 He also looked at how painter Vincent van Gogh depicts day and night.

 Thomas Trum studied at the Design Academy Eindhoven, where his interest in art originated.
 Influenced by the modernists, he began to develop his artistic signature.
 His work has previously been shown at Kunsthal Rotterdam, Het Noordbrabants Museum, and many Dutch and foreign galleries.